-A Californian inventor of the 30s, unfortunately not identified, has come up with a respectable solution to park anywhere easily.
+A Californian inventor from the 30s, unfortunately not identified, has come up with a respectable solution for parking anywhere with extreme ease.

 Nemo prophet at home, it was said.
 And in fact the usual negative and superficial evaluations that occur when something is too far ahead to be understood were not spared the free-range inventor.
 The narrative voice of the movie, dated 1933, judges the finding in retrospect as a clown, textually "Useless as a fifth wheel".
-Think of the commentator's intelligence.
+Think of the intelligence of the commentator.

-Going further back, there is also a 1927 clip showing similar technology in Paris, France.
+Going further back, there is also a clip from 1927 showing similar technology in Paris, France.
 The design of that park assist "closed" the front wheels to facilitate maneuvering.
-A truly disastrous engineering solution in terms of safety, but apparently the safety of the passenger was not exactly one of the priorities for the period.
+A truly disastrous engineering solution in terms of safety, but apparently the safety of the passenger was not exactly a priority for the period.

 Current technologies always focus on the most sophisticated aspects of a device.
-THE autonomous vehicles they always get the first pages, and it's basically right: sometimes, however, the only thing we would like is to park in that little space because we are in a hurry.
+THE autonomous vehicles they always get the first pages, and that's right: sometimes, however, the only thing we want is to park in that little space because we are in a hurry.
 Is utility a feature of innovation or not?
-Let's go on to improve, not to get worse, right?
+We move forward to improve, not to get worse, right?